 Italianate design was a major influence on the style of the gardens and can be seen in the elegant stone staircase leading down from the Italian terrace to Triton Lake.
 This is adorned with a statuary walk, culminating in two magnificent pegasii overlooking the lake.
 ‘Tower Valley’ is a woodland walk with a magnificent variety of trees and beautiful rhododendrons.
 The Japanese Gardens feature pretty bridges and water pools and are adorned with Japanese maples and azaleas.
 The walled gardens are one of the oldest features of Powerscourt and feature elaborate gates, colourful rose beds and a beautiful herbaceous border.

-The Estate also includes a Ritz-Carlton Hotel and a Golf Course.
+The Estate also includes a fabulous 5 star hotel, Powerscourt Hotel Resort Spa and Championship Golf Course.
 And even if you haven’t yet visited Powerscourt, you may have seen the Estate before!
 Over twenty-five movies and TV series have been shot at Powerscourt Estate including The Count of Monte Cristo, King Arthur, The Tudors and Camelot.
 The Gardens looked magnificent during live broadcasts such as the filming of the Celtic Woman DVD and U.S. programme The Today Show in 2009.